Lattice theory of torsion classes: Beyond $\tau$-tilting theory: Lattice congruences and forcing order

 Conversely, suppose that $\Theta$ is arrow-determined.
 Let $x \in L$ and and $x' = \Join E$.
 We have $x' \leq x$.
 Suppose that $x' \not\equiv_\Theta x$.
 As $\Theta$ is arrow-determined, there exists an arrow $y \to z$ in $\Hasse [x', x]$ that is not contracted by $\Theta$.
 By Proposition \ref{bijfeqjirr}(a), there exists $j \to j_*$ in $\Hasse L$ that is forcing equivalent to $y \to z$ such that $j \in \cjirr L$ and $j \leq y \leq x$.
 In particular, $j \to j_*$ is not contracted by $\Theta$ so $j \in E$.
 As $j\not\leq x'$, this contradicts the definition of $x'$.
 We proved that $x' \equiv_\Theta x$.

-Moreover, by Lemma \ref{quotcomp}(a), the images of the elements of $E$ are compact in $L/\Theta$, so any elements of $L/\Theta$ is a join of compact elements.
+Moreover, by Lemma \ref{quotcomp}(a), the images of the elements of $E$ are compact in $L/\Theta$, so any element of $L/\Theta$ is a join of compact elements.
 We proved that $L/\Theta$ is algebraic.
 Symmetrically, $L/\Theta$ is co-algebraic. \end{proof}

 We finish this subsection by noticing that, in our setting, the forcing order coincides with the \emph{complete forcing order} and the \emph{arrow-determined forcing order}.

 For each subset $\S \subseteq \Hasse_1(L)$, we define $\com(\S)$ to be the minimum complete lattice congruence that contracts all elements of $\S$ and $\comb{\S}$ to be the minimal arrow-determined complete lattice congruence that contracts all elements of $\S$.
 We define the \emph{complete forcing order} on $\Hasse_1(L)$ by